Castlevania for the Commodore 64

 Review by Mike Finkelstein

-During the life of Castlevania, the gave received several ports, a number of which showed up on personal computers.
-Back in the day, computers were the best way to game (some would argue, of course, that's still the case), and with the boom and bust of the Golden Age of video games, many were convinced gaming on the PC was the way to go.
+During the life of Castlevania, the game received several ports, a number of which showed up on personal computers.
+Back in the day, computers were the best way to game (some would argue, of course, that's still the case), and with the boom and bust of the Golden Age of Video Games, many were convinced gaming on the PC was the way to go.
 Even through the '90s, many games continued to be ported to non-gaming systems.

-Unlike its Amiga brethren, Castlevania for the Commodore 64 doesn't have great graphics going for it.
+Unlike its Amiga brethren, Castlevania for the Commodore 64 doesn't have style to match substance, lacking the gorgeous graphics of the Amiga port.
 The machine was, in many ways, less impressive than the Amiga, and it didn't have the graphical prowess to compete with the Amiga.
 The graphics on the Commodore 64 edition reside somewhere between the Atari and the NES -- there aren't nearly as many colors as the NES iteration, but the graphics aren't nearly as blocky as they would be an an Atari system (the thought of an Atari port of Castlevania frightens me).
 There's also a noticeable amount of screen-jitter/sprite-phasing -- not a game breaker, but you will see it from time to time while playing.

 One blessing, though, is that everything in the game is a touch larger.
 This helps to make characters easier to see against the bland wash of colors.
 Of course, being slightly larger does make you marginally easier to hit, but better to be able to see your character clearly than to have to worry about that.